drandreaskrueger/chainhammer/docs/cloud.md

 * (make a new one or) choose an existing ssh keypair, example `AndreasKeypairAWS.pem`
 * Launch Instances
 * Click on
   * "Your instances are now launching ...
-The following instance launches have been initiated: i-xxxxxxxxxxxxxxxxx" to open the Console https://eu-west-2.console.aws.amazon.com/ec2/v2/home?region=eu-west-2#Instances for this Instance
+The following instance launches have been initiated: [i-xxxxxxxxxxxxxxxxx](https://eu-west-2.console.aws.amazon.com/ec2/v2/home?region=eu-west-2#Instances)" to open the Console for this specific Instance
   * Copy the "Public DNS (IPv4)", in our example here `ec2-35-176-53-99.eu-west-2.compute.amazonaws.com` to clipboard

 Now simplify `ssh` access, by adding this block to your local machine's